CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 Bring Fraktguiden provides shipping calculation based on rates from bring.no.
 All standard shipping methods from Bring is built-in.
 Volume calculation based on product dimensions and weight.

+Please consult the installation section and changelog section before installing or upgrading.

 Special thanks goes to Matt Gates for allowing us to use his code as a base for this plugin.

 If you want to contribute or file an issue, please go to: https://github.com/drivdigital/bring-fraktguiden-for-woocommerce